FabioRosado/100DaysOfCode/log.md

 ### Day 11: January 14, 2018 (Opsdoird skill - words)
 ##### Updated documentation and the translation function of Opsdroid skill - words

-**Today's Progress**:  Updated the translation function to accept translations from one language into another(before it would only translate from english), updated the documentation related to this function.
+**Today's Progress**:  Updated the translation function to accept translations from one language into another(before it would only translate from English), updated the documentation related to this function.

-**Thoughts:**  Today's work was a very quick one and the rest of the day was spend with my fiance.
+**Thoughts:**  Today's work was a very quick one and the rest of the day was spent with my fiance.
 Will do some reading of the book Mastering Python in order to catch up with my hour of code.

 **Link to work:** [Opsdroid Skill: words](https://github.com/opsdroid/skill-words)